What are the differences between Ortec Finance Climate Scenarios and NGFS Phase V scenarios?

 - Unlocking the true value of climate scenarios - Discover the differences between the various types of narrative-based climate scenarios.

-- The latest release of NGFS climate scenarios - Key highlights for institutional investors – Learn more about the updates and changes within Phase IV of the NGFS climate scenarios, and how it compares to its previous release.
+- The latest release of NGFS climate scenarios - Key highlights for institutional investors – Learn more about the updates and changes within Phase V of the NGFS climate scenarios, and how it compares to its previous release.

 - The fundamentals of climate scenario analysis for investors - Find out how climate scenario analysis can specifically help investors understand climate change's impact on investments.